sailing-innocent/SailZen/README.md

 The plugin uses `better-sqlite3` for local database management.
 This is a native module that needs to be compiled for your platform.

+debugging: press `F5` in vscode, will automatically compile and watch

+build

 **Windows:**
 ```bash